-Many patients are told that they have bone spurs, or osteophytes in their back or neck.
+Many patients are told that they have bone spurs or osteophytes in their back or neck.
 Bone spurs are simply an indication that there are increased forces on the joints of the spine.
 With increased forces on the intervertebral discs and facet joints in the spine, instability may occur as well.
-In response to this over time, the body remodels bone to decrease the stress on the joints or to increase surface area to prevent the instability.
+In response to this over time, the body remodels bone to decrease the stress on the joints or to increase surface area to prevent instability.

 Depending on the extent and location of the bone spur, the nerves branching off of the spinal cord may be affected.
 If this is the case patients may also experience radicular symptoms such as pain, numbness, or tingling radiating into the arms or legs.

-Most patients with mild or moderate nerve compression from the bone spurs can manage symptoms effectively with non-surgical care including:
+Most patients with mild or moderate nerve compression from osteophytes can manage symptoms effectively with non-surgical care including:

-Reviewed by: Dr. Christopher Good.
+Reviewed by: Dr. Christopher Good, MD, FACS.